wwywyyg/CMPE-172/Lab2/README.md

 a)This demo is for testing Constructor annotation

 b)from source code we can see there are @NoArgsconstructor and @AllArgsconstructor,NoArgsconstructor is generate a constructor with no parameter.
   AllArgsconstructor is generates a constructor with 1 parameter for each field in your class.
+In this demo, the parameter are userId, userName and userAge.

 ```